vmaaik/vue.js-demo/src/training/examples/NOTES.md

 - template in component must have only one root element, all elements must be wrapped into single div
 - data inside the component must be a function
 - to register component globally it's necessary to add it to main.js -> Vue.component(<component-name>, <name>.vue) and import it ro main.js file
+- component name can have various versions, the classic one is 'my-component': Component

+#### Styles

+- all styles from each and every component are added to the header
+- to apply styles locally style has to have scoped in tag